AntoineRichard/OmniLRS/README.md

 ## ROS interactions with the scene

 The simulation allows user to interact with the Scene through ROS topics.
-This allows for instance to reset or teleport a robot, or to
+This allows for instance to reset or teleport a robot, or to change the intensity of a light!

-A complete description of the interactions available with the sim from ROS are available on the Wiki [here](https://github.com/AntoineRichard/OmniLRS/wiki/ros_topics).
+We provide a complete description of the interactions available with the sim from ROS on the Wiki [here](https://github.com/AntoineRichard/OmniLRS/wiki/ros_topics).

 ## ROS2 demo
-We prepared another separate git repository to run ROS2 demo. \
+We've prepared another separate git repository to run ROS2 demo. \
 It supports joystick teleoperation and navigation for now. \
 https://github.com/jnskkmhr/omnilrs_ros2_demo